 In today’s technological age, communication is faster, easier, and there are more portals with which to communicate.
 Although it is not uncommon for an architect to live away from a build site, communication is still important.
 Ask your architect how they interact with their clients and decide if that will work for you.

 Are you building in an area with slopes, snow loads, or other site related conditions?
-Engineered construction drawings are essential to the design process, so it is important to know if your architect provides them, or if they are something you are responsible for procuring separately.
+Engineered construction drawings are essential to the design process, so it is important to know if your timber frame architect provides them, or if they are something you are responsible for procuring separately.

 Has the architect designed energy efficient buildings or had experience with structural insulated panels (SIPs) and insulated concrete forms (ICFs) before?
 For many timber frame homes, SIPs are an integral part of the building envelope.
 Ask the architect if they are familiar with or have their own energy efficient building techniques that they use in their design.

 When building a custom home, adhering to your budget is of utmost importance.
-Let your architect know your budget parameters before they begin their design.
+Let your architect know your budget parameters before they begin the timber frame design.
 Are they willing to make the commitment to designing to your budget and not just your design parameters?
 By determining this, you can eliminate the risk of them creating a design that you cannot afford and then spending extra time and money to have them revise it.

 In addition to your floor plan drawings, you’ll want some kind of image of your home rendered in a detailed sketch, computer enhanced drawing, or 3-D model.
 Check with the architect to see if this service is available.
 Without it, it will be harder for you to visualize your completed home.